 Charles was appointed by Governor Herrick in 1905 to a five-year term on the board of trustees of the Ohio State School for the Blind in Columbus, an appointment renewed in May 1910 by Governor Judson Harmon.
 He also was a director of Wittenberg College in Springfield, OH and of the Young Men's Christian Association (YMCA) in Mansfield.

 Charles endured chronic kidney disease for the final years of his life and maintained an address on McIntire Avenue in Zanesville.
 He succumbed at the age of 79 on Dec.
 8, 1928.
 His remains were placed into repose in New Hope Cemetery in Salem Township, with a prominent marker erected at the gravesite.
 [Find-a-Grave]

 After his death, Susan lived for another six-and-a-half years.
 She made her residence at 718 Converse Avenue in Zanesville, Muskingum County.
-Suffering from heart disease ("myocarditis"), she died there on April 14, 1940, at the age of 86.
+Suffering from heart disease ("myocarditis"), she died in her home on April 14, 1940, at the age of 86.
 Burial was with her husband in New Hope Cemetery.

 ~ Daughter Hannah Jane (Gaumer) Buker ~